-(32) The Examinations Office will inform students of the examination timetable or availability window at least four (4) weeks before the examination.
-UNE will set an examination availability window of at least twenty-four (24) hours for each online examination (a shorter time period requires approval from the relevant Dean) and notify students of the window through the Learning Management System (LMS).
+(37) UNE will set an examination availability window of at least twenty-four (24) hours for each online examination (a shorter time period requires approval from the relevant Dean) and notify students of the window through the Learning

+Management System.

-(33) Students are required to book an exam time within the availability window and sit the examination at the selected time.
-A student who can demonstrate that they cannot sit the examination during the availability window, can request an alternative availability window through the special assessment process in Part D.
+(38) Students are required to book an exam time within the availability window and sit the examination at the selected time.
+A student who can demonstrate that they cannot sit the examination during the availability window can request an alternative availability window through the special assessment process in Part D.

-(34) During the availability window, if a student misses their selected time due to unavoidable reasons, they can contact the Examinations Office and subject to availability and Unit Coordinator discretion, an alternative time to sit the examination within the availability window may be organised.
+(39) During the availability window, if a student misses their selected time due to unavoidable reasons, they can contact the Examinations Office and subject to availability, an alternative time to sit the examination within the availability window may be organised.

-(35) At the beginning of each examination, students must make available to exam supervisors either their valid UNE identification card or a Government issued photo identification such as a driver's license or passport.
-To undertake an online exam, students must also meet certain requirements around their identification, computer, webcam, and physical space which involves the collection of personal information.
+(40) To undertake an online exam, students must meet certain requirements around their identification, computer, webcam, and physical space which involves the collection of personal information.
 This is required to: